Low-complexity method for hybrid MPC with local guarantees: Introduction

 For hybrid systems, mature modeling tools such as the mixed logical dynamical framework, see \cite{bemporad1999}, are available.
 It defines rules for posing hybrid MPC as mixed-integer optimization problems (MIP).
 These MIPs can then be tackled with powerful commercial solvers such as CPLEX~\cite{cplex}.
 These solvers have focused on the solution of generic, large-scale, mixed-integer linear/quadratic optimization problems on powerful computing platforms, and thus have several drawbacks for embedded applications: \begin{enumerate*}[label=(\roman*)] \item their code size is in the order of tens of megabytes; \item the algorithms require substantial working memory; \item they depend on numerical libraries that cannot be ported to most embedded platforms. \end{enumerate*} This has restricted the applicability of hybrid MPC to systems that can run on desktop computing platforms, with sampling times in the order of minutes or even hours.

 Recently there have been efforts to enable hybrid MPC applications with faster dynamics to run on platforms with more limited computational power.
 Explicit MPC \cite{alessio2009} is the method of choice for very small problems but quickly becomes intractable for increasing problem dimension.
 Therefore, methods that further exploit \begin{enumerate*}[label=(\roman*)] \item the sparsity-inducing multistage structure of MPC problems, and \item the fact that MPC problems are parametric and solved in a receding horizon fashion, \end{enumerate*} have been developed.
-Methods based on MIP reformulations have been investigated, see \cite{frick2015, axehill2008, sager2005, jung2013}, and have led to reduced computation times compared to general-purpose solvers.
+Methods based on reformulation and relaxation of MIPs arising from optimal control problems have been proposed in \cite{frick2015, axehill2008, jung2013, jung2013b}, and have led to reduced computation times compared to general-purpose solvers.
 However, these methods are not fast enough for many practical applications.

 Methods based on operator splitting allow to trade off computational complexity with optimality, i.e., they typically produce ``good'' solutions in a fraction of the time required even by tailored MIP solvers to find global optima.
 Furthermore, they allow the problem to be split into several small subproblems, making these methods especially suited for embedded applications and implementations on computing systems with limited resources.
 The alternating directions method of multipliers (ADMM) \cite{boyd2011} is an example of such operator splitting methods.
 In \cite{takapoui2017}, ADMM was used on various hybrid MPC examples achieving substantial gains in computational performance compared to general-purpose MIP solvers.
 Convergence guarantees are available for some special cases of non-convex ADMM \cite{li2015,magnusson2016}, however, neither optimality or convergence guarantees are available for the class of problems considered in this work.
 Other low-complexity methods based on operator splitting suited for non-convex MPC are \cite{hours2016,houska2016}.
 They are attractive because they offer computational performance similar to ADMM, but unlike ADMM they still retain some guarantees on optimality and convergence.
 Nonetheless, they do not address the class of problems considered here.